Lordship of Gower: Physical description

 The Lordship consisted of the country bounded by the rivers Loughor, Amman, Twrch and Tawe.
 Its caput and chief castle was Swansea, and it extended westward to the end of the Gower Peninsula and northward to Ystalyfera and Gwaun-Cae-Gurwen.

 Braose Lords

 When Henry de Beaumont's grandson, Waleran, got heavily into debt, King John (1199–1216) took the Lordship away from him, in part settlement.
-In 1203, John transferred the Lordship of Gower to William III de Braose (d.1211) for the service of one knight's fee.
-The Charter (Public Record Office, a.R.
-MisrF,i.L.
-BooKs, Vol. I.) dated 4 John 23 Feb.
-(1203) was transcribed by G. T. Clark and published in his Cartae, vol.2, charter no. 283, pp. 287–8 as follows (Grant by King John of the whole land of Gower, with its boundaries, to William de Braose):
+In 1203, John transferred the Lordship of Gower to William III de Braose (d.
+1211) for the service of one knight's fee.
+The charter, dated 23 February 1203 (4 John), was transcribed by G. T. Clark from a Public Record Office manuscript (P.R.O., Q.R., Miscell.
+Books, vol. I) and published in his Cartae, vol. 2, charter no. 283, pp. 287–88, under the title "Grant by King John of the whole land of Gower, with its boundaries, to William de Braose":